Landscapes in Vietnam: 7 Most Spectacular Places to Visit

 Son Doong Cave, Quang Binh, Vietnam

-Da Lat is the largest city in the central highlands of Vietnam, situated at 1500 meters above sea level.
-Because of its elevation, Da Lat experiences a cooler climate, unlike some low-lying towns and cities in Vietnam.
-It is why Da Lat is called “The City of Eternal Spring.”
+Da Lat, the largest city in Vietnam’s central highlands, is situated 1500 meters above sea level.
+Its elevation results in a cooler climate, distinguishing it from other low-lying towns and cities in Vietnam.
+This unique climate has earned Da Lat the nickname “The City of Eternal Spring.”

 Pongour Falls